zahlabut/LogTool/LogTool_Python3/README.md

 It will use "oc get pods" command to list the PODs within a project, followed by "oc logs -n PROJECT --timestamps POD_NAME" to create log files on the file system that are later on analyzed.
 When running on Controller it will also upload log files to Hypervisor and appropriate "SCP" command to download the logs from Hypervisor to your Desktop will be provided.
+Note: ZIP needs to be installed on your Linux host.

 **10) OSP18 - use "openstack-must-gather" tool**